 “The degree of civilization in a society can be judged by entering its prisons” - Fyodor Dostoevsky

 Ireland's prisons have drawn serious censure from the European Committee for the Prevention of Torture (CPT) and the United Nations Human Rights Committee.
-Of great concern to the committee are: the ongoing lack of sanitary facilities ('slopping out'); the non-segregation of remand prisoners; the detention of immigrants in prisons; over-crowding, and the consequent rising levels of inter-prisoner violence.
+Of great concern to the committee are: the ongoing lack of sanitary facilities ('slopping out'); the lack of open prison provision for women; the lack of comprehensive independent monitoring; over-crowding, and the consequent rising levels of inter-prisoner violence.

 This reflects on Irish society as a whole.

-While Ireland’s rate of imprisonment remains close to the European average in terms of the average prison population (the prison population on any given date is sometimes referred to as the prison “stock”), there has been a trend towards expansion over the past 20 years.
+While Ireland’s rate of imprisonment remains close to the European average in terms of the average prison population, there was a trend towards expansion up until 2011.
 In October 2007, the average daily prison population was reported as being 3,325, which represents an increase of more than 50% since 1995.
-At the end of 2008, that figure had risen to 3,750.
-In June 2010, the numbers in custody have been as high as 4,380.
+By April 2011, there were 4,587 people in prison.
+From 2012 onwards, we saw a levelling-off of numbers, and there were 3,719 people in prison custody in February 2017.
+These figures began to rise once again in 2018 and 2019, with a daily average of 4,052 people in custody in January 2020.

 Notable features of our prison population include poor literacy levels, poor mental health, addictions and homelessness.
-Overcrowding is common and the absence of basic sanitation or “slopping out” remains an issue in 30% of the prison estate.
-Illegal drugs are widespread and there is a wide awareness about rising levels of inter-prisoner violence.
+Overcrowding is common and although lack of basic sanitation or “slopping out” has come down from 20% of the prison estate in 2012, to 1.4% of prisoners in January 2020, 43% of prisoners do not have access to private toilet facilities and are required to use a toilet in the presence of another prisoner.
+47% are still required to share cells, which does not contribute to prison safety.
+Illegal drugs are widespread and there is a wide awareness of rising levels of inter-prisoner violence.

 On a positive note, important progress is being made in relation to the system of youth justice and there are some positive moves towards developing alternatives to custody.
 At the same time, systems for the rehabilitation of prisoners in detention and for reintegration to society on release remain under-developed and under-resourced.